 A partnership bringing together over 45 rural Maine schools, the University of Maine, three Maine non-profits with expertise in science education, and science and technology leaders at the Maine Department of Education to target the teaching and learning of physical sciences in grades 6-9 and the preparation of science teachers at the University of Maine.
 To find out more about this partnership, click on the link above.

-All positions are filled at this time.
+All professional positions are filled at this time.

 Maine RiSE Center Colloquia & Seminar Series:

-3:00-4:00 pm, First Monday of the month

-Arthur St. John Hill Auditorium,
+3:00-4:00 pm, First Monday of the month in the Arthur St. John Hill Auditorium,

 165 Barrows Hall (unless otherwise indicated)

 Upcoming Thesis Defenses: